I bet that you have tried at least once to convince someone to say”Yes” to you. So let me ask you this question:

 I was expecting persuasion to be used in ad writing or content creation, including guest posting.

 But the more I thought about it, the more it made sense.
-To write a piece of content or an ad, you don’t have to persuade anyone, you just sit down and write on your own.
+To write a piece of content marketing or an ad, you don’t have to persuade anyone, you just sit down and write on your own.

 The process for writing an ad comes from your knowledge of the product, the market, and the prospective buyers.
 Also, the process for writing a blog post comes, at least in SEO, from how many people search for that keyword and whether there are enough search volumes.